carlosmarch/weather_app/README.md

 ## Description

 This weather app uses openweather API and geolocation via HTML API.
 Then it displays a visualization of the weather results.
+Better chrome mobile in mobile :)
+Soon on safari

 <img src="screenshots/1.png" width="33%"></img>